architecture-building-systems/CityEnergyAnalyst/euler/README.md

   home folder or personal scratch storage.
   - home folder: `/cluster/home/username` (backed up, permanent)
   - personal scratch storage: `/cluster/scratch/username` (not backed up, deleted after 15 days)

+- the weather path: the path to the *.epw file used for simulation.
+This can be kept in the home folder.

 - the samples folder contains the inputs (list of samples and the problem statement) and the final outputs of the analysis.
 This should be stored in your personal scratch folder (as the home folder has a limit to 100k files).